This is a guest authored post by Jaison Dominic, Product Owner, and Kerby Johnson, Distinguished Software Engineer, at Amgen.

 Amgen, the world’s largest independent biotech company, has long been synonymous with innovation.
 For 40 years, we’ve pioneered new drug-making processes and developed life-saving medicines, positively impacting the lives of millions around the world.
 In order to continue fulfilling our mission to best serve patients, we recently embarked on another journey of innovation: a complete digital transformation.

 In the process of reimagining how to leverage our data for better outcomes across the business — from improving R&D productivity to optimizing supply chains and commercialization — it quickly became obvious that the types of problems our data teams were looking to solve had drastically changed in the last handful of years.
 Additionally, these problems were no longer isolated by skillset, department or function.
 Instead, the most impactful problems were cross-functional in nature and required bringing together people with different, unique expertise to attack problems in a novel way.
-In our quest to modernize, we chose the Databricks Lakehouse Platform as the foundation for our digital transformation journey.
+In our quest to modernize, we chose the Databricks Data Intelligence Platform as the foundation for our digital transformation journey.
 As a result, we were able to unlock the potential of our data across various organizations, streamlining operational efficiency and accelerating drug discovery.

 Today, we are sharing our success story in the hopes that others can learn from our journey and apply it to their own business strategies.